learn-co-curriculum/phase-1-using-json-server-and-postman/README.md

 There is a web version of Postman, but this will not work with our `localhost` server.

-Follow the installation process for the Postman app (you may need to sign up for a free account).
-Once installed, open the app and you should see a bar starting with **GET** where it states _Enter request URL_.
+Once it's downloaded and installed, open the app.
+You should see a screen inviting you to create an account or sign in.
+At the bottom of that screen, click the "Skip and go to the app" link.
+On the next screen, you should see a "Get Started" section on the right side; click the first option: "Create a request".
+You should then see an input field starting with **GET** and containing the placeholder text _Enter request URL_.

 ![Get request bar](https://curriculum-content.s3.amazonaws.com/js/postman-get-request.png)